fyngyrz/slacker/README.md

-The way it works is you type a BOT invocation into a room, which is private (meaning, no one sees what you type but you) the BOT sends what you typed off to your webserver, where it is def through `aa_macro.py`, and then returned to the room publicly in the processed form, identified as having come from you.
-For instance, my ID on slack is "fyngyrz", and the BOT I've set up uses */m* so this is an example of one of the things I can do:
+The way it works is you type a BOT invocation into a room, which is private (meaning, no one sees what you type but you) the BOT sends what you typed off to your webserver without dumping it in the public channel, where it is fed through `aa_macro.py` by `slacker.py`, and then returned to the room publicly in the processed form, identified as having come from you.
+For instance, my ID on slack is "fyngyrz", and the BOT I've set up uses **/m** so this is an example of one of the things I can do:

 After I type this: **/m The temperature here is {tmp}**

-This text appears: **The temperature here is 32.2F**
+This text appears: **fyngyrz: The temperature here is 32.2F**

 `aa_macro` is _extremely_ capable.
-It can take parameters, parse them, run system commands, is extensible and can use include files.
+It can take parameters, parse them, run system commands, is extensible via external files and can use include files.
 For instance, this:

 **[style gm Good morning, [b]]**